Table of Contents

 In terms of cost, it varies greatly depending on the provider.
 For a trailer similar to the one mentioned in the above example, you could expect to pay between $1,800 – $2,300 AUD.

-Powder coating pros and cons
+Powder coating pros & cons

-Smooth hard finish (scratch resistant, but not as good as galvanising). | Not something the home DIYer can easily achieve. |
+- Smooth, hard finish (scratch resistant, but not as good as galvanising).

-No product running or dripping – it’s a ‘dry’ product. | |
+- No product running or dripping – it’s a ‘dry’ product.

-Gets into difficult to reach places. |
+- Gets into difficult to reach places.

 Traditional DIY paint coatings are still widely used for trailers.
 The best paint for a trailer will be heavy duty epoxy-based paint, but don’t forget the preparation and primer first!